Liquidation and Bounce Back Loans?

 Can I liquidate my business if it has a Bounce Back Loan?

 If your company though remains solvent and you wish to liquidate your company using a Members Voluntary Liquidation.
-Then you will be required to repay the loan in full.
+Then you’re required to repay the loan in full.

 However, closing the company using a Creditors Voluntary Liquidation requires your company to be insolvent.
-Therefore the company has no ability to either pay its debt as and when due or liabilities greater than it’s assets.
+Therefore the company remains unable able to either pay its debt as and when due or liabilities greater than it’s assets.

 Bounce Back Loans and Insolvency

-This will lead to companies considered solvent now facing insolvency.
+This leads to companies considered solvent now facing insolvency.

 CBILS (Bounce Back) Loan should not deter you from liquidating.
 Liquidation means an end to all debt of your company.
 The obligation for the Bounce Back Loan disappears once the liquidation process complete.